 Low Water Pressure

 A trickling tap indicates a lower water pressure in your plumbing system— a problem that is often experienced in older homes.
 Pressure can drop if your pipes have corroded, worn out or are leaking.
-Many times, it is also caused by sediments and mineral accumulating on the aerators.
+Many times, it is also caused by sediments and minerals accumulating on the aerators.

 Water pressure can be improved if the aerator is soaked in vinegar and then cleaned thoroughly.
 Sometimes even soaking the shower head can be effective.
 If none of these methods work, then the aerator will have to be replaced.